charleshuurman/SVG_logo_maker/README.md

 ## Credits

-- This project was created by [Your Name] - [GitHub Profile](https://github.com/charleshuurman)
+- This project was created by Charles Huurman - [GitHub Profile](https://github.com/charleshuurman)

 ## Tests

 Ensure the application's shape classes function as expected by running the Jest tests: npm test

-For a demonstration of the application in action, you can view the example video here: [Youtube video example](link-to-your-video)
+For a demonstration of the application in action, you can view the example video here: [Youtube video example](https://youtu.be/xHqg1lHPFeE)

 ## License